adbedada/imageprep/README.md

 ### ImagePrep

-ImagePrep is collection of basic utility functions put together to assist in the process of preparing a dataset for your next DL/ML task.
+ImagePrep is collection of basic utility functions that can help prepare a dataset for an Object Detection task.

-Certain models require folders and files to be prepared in a structure or format that fits into their workflow and with ImagePrep you can organize images and labels or format their values according their requirement.
-Currently, the tool simplifies the workaround for YOLO and COCO style data formats.
+Certain DL/ML libraries require a dataset to be organized in a structure or format that fits into their workflow (e.g, COCO, YOLO, VOC formats).
+With ImagePrep, you can easily prepare images and labels according to these data format requirements.
+Currently, the tool simplifies the workaround COCO and YOLO style data preparation needs.
-In its current state, the library is designed around object detection models, but hopefully, functionality for other DL/ML tasks will be also added.

 Why ImagePrep?
 - To refer and customize the functions now that they are in one place